monarch-initiative/mondo/_pages/faq.md

 Mondo is co-developed with [HPO](https://hpo.jax.org/app/), to ensure interoperability and alignment between the two ontologies and create a more holistic semantic disease resource.
 A subset of HPO classes are imported into Mondo.
 HPO terms are used in the logical definitions for the disease terms, where applicable.
 For example, [MONDO:0003337 'acute hemorrhagic encephalitis'](http://purl.obolibrary.org/obo/MONDO_0003337) is computationally defined as `encephalitis and ('disease has feature' some 'Abnormal bleeding')` ([Abnormal bleeding is an HPO term, HP:0001892](https://hpo.jax.org/app/browse/term/HP:0001892)).

 ### How do I cite Mondo?

 Please cite: Mungall, Christopher J., et al. 2017 [The Monarch Initiative: An Integrative Data and Analytic Platform Connecting Phenotypes to Genotypes across Species.](https://academic.oup.com/nar/article/45/D1/D712/2605791) Nucleic Acids Research 45 (D1): D712–22.

 ### Why do we need Mondo?

 Please see our [blog post](https://medium.com/@MonarchInit/new-release-of-mondo-disease-ontology-9a48521353e3) that describes why we created Mondo.

+### Does the definition of 'equivalent-class' mapping require that the MONDO/Other relationship is strictly 1:1?

+The semantics of owl equivalentClass are such that all concepts are strictly identical in meaning.
+This always translates to a 1:1 mapping, except when we do a 'proxy merge' - we decide that two concepts in an external resource mean the same thing.
+This is rare, and the numbers usually come down as we work with the upstream to resolve this.
+See [ticket](https://github.com/monarch-initiative/mondo/issues/936).

 {% comment %} ### What is an ontology? {% endcomment %}